All Episodes

 In some cases, some don't work.

-But uh, and that they're lawyers, some of them are retired college professors, and they're just mean spirited, angry trolls that sit out there with too much time on their hands, and they're and their avowed purpose is to destroy anybody that they think might be effective in harming the leftist agenda.
+And their avowed purpose is to destroy anybody that they think might be effective in harming the leftist agenda.

 Well, that has happened to Kirsten Powers.

-And many times, in fact, um, on a Fox show here or there, you know, occasionally, ladies and gentlemen, I find myself uh find myself involved in a in a controversial affair.
+You know, occasionally, ladies and gentlemen, I find myself involved in a controversial affair.

-Doesn't happen a whole lot, but but but sometimes I do, and on many of those occasions, uh Kirsten using her instincts, has refused to join the chorus in whatever the criticism of me is, and she's been right on those occasions.
+And on many of those occasions, Kirsten, using her instincts, has refused to join the chorus in whatever the criticism of me is.

-And I thought writing this book uh was a gutsy thing for her to do because it's not like somebody like me writing a book describing how the left tries to silence people.
+And I thought writing this book was a gutsy thing for her to do because it's not like somebody like me writing a book describing how the left tries to silence people.

-I mean, this she goes after them, folks.
+I mean, she goes after them, folks.

-This is not a soft pedaled little commentary or analysis on theory.
+This is not a soft-pedaled little commentary or analysis on theory.

 She goes after these people with explicit, undeniable examples of how people on the left are literally trying to deny average ordinary Americans access to the First Amendment.